sml-mirror/grunt-generate-view-model/README.md

 * If there is no "transformer" property, use 2 pathes of transform:
   * if type is complex, but not generated or generated without mapper - deep copying
   * if type is complex and codegen and has mapper - use mapper
-* If there is no "modelName" property, type using for all view models for this base model
+* If there is no "modelName" property, type using for all view models of this base model
 ```typescript
     @ViewModelType({
     "modelName": "HeroViewModel",